Making Sense of China’s Government Budget

 简体 / 繁體

-China’s Other Budgets
+China’s Other Budgets Reveal Deeper Fiscal Challenges

 The general public budget is important, but it only tells part of the story.
 China has three additional national budgets: the government funds budget, the state capital operations budget, and the social insurance fund budget.
-In 2014, China’s Budget Law was revised to include a stipulation that revenues and expenditures from all four budgets should be included to create a “full-caliber” budget.
+In 2014, China’s Budget Law was revised to include a stipulation that revenues and expenditures from all four budgets should be included to create a “full-caliber” budget (全口径预算).
 Each of these budgets contains different components of China’s fiscal portfolio, as outlined below:

 • State Capital Operations Budget: The state capital operations budget is managed by the State-owned Assets Supervision and Administration Commission and centers on the revenue and expenditure associated with China’s sprawling network of state-owned enterprises.
-In 2024, the state capital operations budget is projected to bring in revenue of RMB 592.5 billion ($82.3 billion) and its expenditure will stand at RMB 328.2 billion ($45.6 billion).
-With an additional RMB 10.7 billion ($1.5 billion) carried over from the previous year, there will be a resulting surplus of RMB 275 billion ($38.2 billion), all of which will be transferred to the general public budget.
+In 2025, the state capital operations budget is projected to bring in revenue of RMB 632.8 billion ($87.1 billion) and its expenditure will stand at RMB 282.3 billion ($38.7 billion).
+With an additional RMB 5.4 billion ($0.74 billion) carried over from the previous year, there will be a resulting surplus of RMB 355.9 billion ($49 billion), all of which will be transferred to the general public budget.

 • Social Insurance Fund Budget: The social insurance fund is managed by the National Council for Social Security Fund and is dedicated to meeting China’s social security needs.
 Income is generated from a subset of funds and the bulk of this is spent on costs related to pensions and medical insurance.
-In 2024, this budget’s revenue is projected to reach RMB 11.7 trillion ($1.6 trillion) and the expenditure will be RMB 10.7 trillion ($1.5 trillion), resulting in a surplus of RMB 1.1 trillion ($148.2 billion), which will be added to the fund’s overall capital.
+In 2025, this budget’s revenue is projected to reach RMB 12.4 trillion ($1.7 trillion) and the expenditure will be RMB 11.3 trillion ($1.6 trillion), resulting in a surplus of RMB 1.1 trillion ($151 billion), which will be added to the fund’s overall capital.

 With the exception of the social insurance budget (which operates somewhat separately), the Chinese government has utilized transfers across these budgets to offset deficits in other areas.
-China states that its official general public budget deficit in 2024 will be RMB 4.06 trillion ($563.9 billion), but without transfers from other areas, the actual general budget deficit would total RMB 10.8 trillion ($1.5 trillion).
+China states that its official general public budget deficit in 2025 will be RMB 5.66 trillion ($779 billion), but without transfers from other areas, the actual general budget deficit would total RMB 13.6 trillion ($1.9 trillion).

 简体 / 繁體